donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

 In the first task, you will estimate the amount of memory required by the fake application, using a resource-utilisation monitor.

-1. Start a VNC session
+1. Start a VNC session (skip this step if you are already in a VNC session)

-2. Submit an interactive job
+2. Submit an interactive job with the following command

     ```bash
     $ qsub -I -l walltime=00:30:00,mem=1gb